 Families gather to celebrate Juneteenth in Baton Rouge

-BATON ROUGE - Dozens of families showed up Saturday afternoon at Gun Young BREC Park, excited for live music and food.
+BATON ROUGE - Dozens of families showed up Saturday afternoon at Gus Young BREC Park, excited for live music and food.

 The celebration was in honor of Juneteenth, which is Monday.